intezer/analyze-community-ghidra-plugin/README.md

 2. In Ghidra: add the path of the repo, into the list of directories that Ghidra uses for its scripts.
 3. Upload the sample to https://analyze.intezer.com.
 4. In Ghidra: Run the python script by double-clicking on it.

+# macOS

+If you are using macOS, setting the INTEZER_API_KEY via Terminal only sets the variable for that particular session.
+The variable will not be found by Ghidra if it was started in the GUI.
+To automatically set this environment variable for everything including GUI applications, copy the file `com.intezer.Analyze.plist` to `~/Library/LaunchAgents` in your user's home directory.
+Edit the file to change the fake API key to your correct API key, then logout and login again.